Undergraduate Program

 Social/Community

-The following selection criteria will be used to select the diversity students who will become trainees for our program:
+The following selection criteria will be used to select the undergraduate students who will become trainees for our program:

 (b) Individuals who are currently undergraduate science majors in their Junior or Senior year at the DTC or other local undergraduate institutions.
 There will be no preference on prior research experience, rather, we will base selection upon their interest in environmental health sciences.